paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 ## § 3427.
 Coordinator for the outlying areas
 **(a) Establishment** The Secretary shall designate an office of the Department to coordinate the activities of the Department as they relate to the outlying areas.

-**(b) Appointment** Not later than 90 days after January 8, 2002, the head of the office designated under subsection (a) of this section shall appoint a coordinator for the outlying areas, who shall be a person with substantial experience in the operation of Federal programs in the outlying areas.
+**(b) Appointment** Not later than 90 days after January 8, 2002, the head of the office designated under subsection (a) shall appoint a coordinator for the outlying areas, who shall be a person with substantial experience in the operation of Federal programs in the outlying areas.

 **(c) Duties** The coordinator for the outlying areas shall—